TophatSynth/medic_backup/Lecture Notes/Week 2/Primary Tissues.md

 	- Most cells contain a similar set of organelles despite having strikingly distinct appearances
 - Stem cells
 	- Found in the early embryo and in tissue (pluripotent and tissue specific)
-	- Undergoes asymmetric division !!!!!
+	- Undergoes asymmetric division - one differentiates, other remains as a stem cell
 		- ![[Pasted image 20250923101339.png|400]]
 	- Gene expression regulated by transcription factors to produce specialised cells
 	-